 Geneva Bible

-The first English Bible to include verse numbers, the Geneva Bible was also the first to translate the Old Testament directly from Hebrew.
+This was the first English Bible to include verse numbers, thanks to translator William Whittingham.
+It was also the first to translate the Old Testament directly from Hebrew.
 This was the Bible used by such prominent historical figures William Shakespeare, Oliver Cromwell, John Knox, John Donne, and John Bunyan.

 King James I of English so disliked the Geneva Bible that he commissioned his own Bible, the King James.